wikimedia/kraken-puppet/modules/cdh4/README.md

 # for Apache Hadoop, to be managed by Cloudera SCM

 # This puppet module was adapted from a CDH3 module.
+# NOTE.
+Only YARN is currently supported by this module.

 ## Description
 Currently installs HDFS, mapred, hive, hbase, and zookeeper